Cyrene, Libya: Classical period

 Towards the end of the fifth century BC, one Ariston took control of the city, put five hundred leading Cyreneans to death and exiled others.
 It is possible that he attempted to establish a radical democracy on the Athenian model.
 A group of 3,000 Messenians who had been expelled from Naupactus by the Spartans arrived in Cyrene in 404 BC and joined forces with the exiles, but were almost all killed in a battle, after which the Cyrenean exiles and the followers of Ariston reconciled.
 The surviving Messenians settled at Euhesperides.
 There are some signs that civic conflict continued over the following century.

 During the fourth century BC, Cyrene clashed with Carthage over the Syrtis and the trans-Saharan trade routes that ended there.
 The border was established at the Altars of the Phileni.
 Cyrene may also have extended its control eastwards to Catabathmus Magnus.
 Cyrene constructed a treasury at Delphi between 350 and 325 BC.
 When Alexander the Great conquered Egypt in 331 BC and marched west to visit the oracle at Siwah, the Cyreneans sent an embassy to declare their friendship; they did not come under Macedonian control.
-An inscription records that during a famine in the late 320s, Cyrene sent over 800,000 medimni of grain (ca. 40,000,000 litres) to the cities of Greece and the Macedonian royal family.
+An inscription records that during a famine in the late 320s, Cyrene sent over 800,000 medimni of grain (c.
+40,000,000 litres) to the cities of Greece and the Macedonian royal family.